GwendolyneFreddy/Shuri-Ninja/README.md

 - Can't use '2-handed weapon' and 'sword and shield' style.
 - Can't dual class.
 - Can only be a Chaotic alignment.
-- Only humans can become Shuri Ninjas.
+- Only humans can become Shuri Ninjas.</br>

 The two next components don't need further explanation, I guess. &#128521;